SJ23 Tech Tip F10, (Updated 2024-11-11) Stan Franklin, Ralph Fuchs, Alan Weld, Randy Cook, Robert Hasegawa & Bob Schimmel.

 PREVENT a HALYARD WRAP - A wrap can be a real nuisance when you can't undo it, leading to forestay failure in a worst case scenario.
 Take every precaution you can to prevent one.
 "The extra block installed on the mast for the halyard is a modification I made after the Harken 00AL roller furling was installed.
 The jib halyard (green tracer) and the forestay through the furling foil were almost parallel to each other.
 The forestay (pulled away from mast for visibility) is attached just above the green halyard.
 Because they were almost parallel, there was a risk of wrapping the halyard around the forestay when operating the furling system.
 It never actually happened but came pretty close a few times.
 The solution was to add the block on the mast and run the halyard through it, thereby increasing the angle between the head stay and the halyard."
 Ralph Fuchs.
 TOP

 - "One of the sailors at a local club on Wabamun Lake contacted North Sails in the Spring of 1997 about installing a Harken 00 system on his MacGregor 26.
 This time Dave Miller recommended the roller furling system made by Cruising Design Inc. (CDI).
 Boat Journal apparently rated it #1 among flexible furlers for trailerable sailboats.
 The unit was installed on the MacGregor 26 without any problem over the existing forestay.
-The foil has a single track and the drum cannot be removed for racing.
+The foil has a single track but the drum cannot be removed for racing, if that is important.
 The components have a lifetime warranty to the original owner.
 The cost in 1997 from North Sails in Vancouver was about $850.00 Ca. The Cruising Design system is somewhat less expensive than the Harken unit and according to Dave, more reliable."
 Stan Franklin.

 - "I love my FF2 and have had no problems with it.
 However, it is not rated for my 150% jib and if I had to do it over again, I would buy the FF4, the next size up.
-Also, buy the model equipped with the synthetic bearings to turn easier under load.
-Mine is very smooth and operates well when the wind pipes up."
+In addition, the FF4 drum is larger so it can handle larger line which is easier on the hands.
+I did buy the FF2 model equipped with the synthetic ball bearings so it rotates easier under load.
+As a result my FF2 is very smooth and operates well when the wind pipes up."
 Alan Weld.

 The Cruising Design Inc. web site shows a good explanation of the hardware for all four models.
 Their specs will guide you to the model FF2 that fits the SJ23 with a 29' 3" forestay.
 For assistance 1(844) 379-2407 or info@sailcdi.com